Yellowstone National Park to partly reopen after floods

 “It is impossible to reopen only one loop in the summer without implementing some type of system to manage visitation,” Yellowstone Superintendent Cam Sholly said in a news release.
 “My thanks to our gateway partners and others for helping us work out an acceptable temporary solution for the south loop while we continue our efforts to reopen the north loop.”

 The north loop is expected to remain closed through the summer, if not longer.
-Officials say it could take it could take years and cost more than $1 billion to repair the damage in the environmentally sensitive landscape.
+Officials say it could take years and cost more than $1 billion to repair the damage in the environmentally sensitive landscape.